-Petitioner Merck Sharp & Dohme LLC ("Petitioner" or "Merck") requests inter partes review of Claims 1-7 of U.S. Patent No. 11,325,974 ("the '974 patent"), which is assigned to Patent Owner The Johns Hopkins University ("JHU").
+Petitioner Merck Sharp & Dohme LLC ("Petitioner" or "Merck") requests inter partes review of Claims 1-4, 6-10, and 12-15 of U.S. Patent No. 11,325,975 ("the '975 patent"), which is assigned to Patent Owner The Johns Hopkins University ("JHU").

-The '974 patent broadly claims the use of a prior art drug (pembrolizumab) in a treatment of a sub-population of cancer patients (patients whose cancers have a genetic instability called microsatellite instability-high ("MSI-H")) also disclosed in the prior art.
-It was known that MSI-H tumors were more immunogenic, and would benefit from the use of an immunotherapy drug like pembrolizumab.
+The '975 patent broadly claims the use of anti-PD-1 antibodies in a treatment of a sub-population of cancer patients (patients whose cancers have a genetic instability called microsatellite instability-high ("MSI-H")) also disclosed in the prior art.
+It was known that MSI-H tumors were more immunogenic, and would benefit from the use of an immunotherapy drug like an anti-PD-1 antibody.
 (EX1006, 3740-41; EX1032, e27817-5; EX1033, 2968-69; EX1036, 1186; EX1037, 2; EX1038, 7; EX1051, e976052-6; EX1039, 243s; EX1003, ¶42-50.)
 In fact, the specification of the JHU patent is a clinical study published in the prior art more than a year before the filing of JHU's patent applications, which was a collaboration by Merck and JHU (the "MSI-H Study Record").

-This study was consistent with the teachings of the literature that PD-1 inhibitors naturally had more efficacy when treating tumors that (1) have many mutations, and thus are comprised of cancer cells that are easy for immune cells to recognize, and (2) are already infiltrated by many immune cells, which kill the tumor cells.
-(Infra, III.C.)
+This study was consistent with the teachings of the literature that PD-1 inhibitors, for example anti-PD-1 antibodies, naturally had more efficacy when treating tumors that (1) have many mutations, and thus are comprised of cancer cells that are easy for immune cells to recognize, and (2) are already infiltrated by many immune cells, which kill the tumor cells.
+(Infra, §III.C.)
 The literature also taught that MSI-H tumors naturally displayed those characteristics.
 (Infra, §III.C.)
 By the relevant time period, the literature had therefore taught that MSI-H tumors exhibited the characteristics that were most relevant for PD-1 efficacy, including many mutations and infiltration by lymphocytes.
-(E.g., EX1006, 3740-41; EX1003, ¶¶ 42-50.)
+(E.g., EX1006, 3740-41; EX1003, ¶42-50.)

-As explained in detail below and in the Declaration of Dr. Alfred I. Neugut, all claims of the '974 patent are unpatentable, as they fail to meet several statutory requirements.
-(See, e.g., EX1003, ¶1-22, 51-58, 141-142.)
+As explained in detail below and in the Declaration of Dr. Alfred I. Neugut, all claims of the '975 patent are unpatentable, as they fail to meet several statutory requirements.
+(See, e.g., EX1003, ¶¶1-22, 51-58, 147-148.)

-First, the independent claim and most dependent claims of the '974 patent are anticipated.
-(35 U.S.C. § 102; infra § VI.B; EX1003, ¶17, §VII.A.)
+First, the independent claim and most dependent claims of the '975 patent are anticipated.
+(35 U.S.C. § 102; infra §VI.B; EX1003, ¶17, §VII.A.)
 More than a year prior to JHU's first provisional application, the MSI-H Study Record taught the claimed methods, and those methods inherently achieve the claimed efficacy from the treatment.
 JHU overcame the MSI-H Study Record on the ground that it did not expressly include the results flowing from the treatment, but under controlling precedent of the Court of Appeals for the Federal Circuit, which was not considered during prosecution or brought to the attention of the Examiner, that outcome was legal error.

-Second, all of the '974 patent claims would have been obvious to the person of ordinary skill in the art ("POSA") as of the priority date, including all dependent claims.
-(35 U.S.C. § 103; infra § VI.C; EX1003, ¶17, §§VII.B-G.) For example, even if JHU's rationale for overcoming the MSI-H Study Record were accepted, the prior art provided a motivation to carry out the MSI-H Study Record's protocol and a reasonable expectation of success in doing so.
+Second, all of the '975 patent claims would have been obvious to the person of ordinary skill in the art ("POSA") as of the priority date, including all dependent claims.
+(35 U.S.C. § 103; infra §VI.C; EX1003, ¶17, §§VII.B-G.) For example, even if JHU's rationale for overcoming the MSI-H Study Record were accepted, the prior art provided a motivation to carry out the MSI-H Study Record's protocol and a reasonable expectation of success in doing so.
 Further, the prior art also taught the routine methods for testing a cancer for the genetic marker of MSI-H (and the patents do not purport to have discovered any new methodology for doing so).
 All but one of the additional prior art references relied on in the obviousness grounds were not considered by the Examiner, and the Examiner considered none of the obviousness arguments and combinations presented in this petition.